Українська English

 Promptness

-Any referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the Editor-in-Chief and excuse himself from the review process.
+Any reviewer who feels unqualified to assess a manuscript or anticipates an inability to complete the review in a timely manner should promptly notify the Editor-in-Chief and decline the review invitation.

 Confidentiality